lauravoineag/MobileAndroidDeveloper/README.md

              - Activity
              - Application
          <img width="516" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/9bf8fa62-9466-49a8-b862-aabbee223afc">

          *  What's the difference between a Main Activity Context and an Activity Context?
          *  Each context has a specific lifetime.
 Main Activity Context is active as long as the activity is active and when it's destroyed all it's components are destroyed and resources freed up.
 If Activity is destroyed Context is destroyed aslo same is true for MyApplication
           <img width="968" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/87b0b736-9214-43cd-b7fc-4f11739003d1">

          *   Do we benefit from having different context lifetimes?
 Yes, they can lead to memory leaks.
 Don't store activity context outside of an activity at least not in components who have a different lifetime.
 Eg setting a view Model's context to have the same lifecycle as the main activity.The VM's lifecycle will outlive the lifecycle of the activity
            <img width="968" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/1440ffc5-a5ee-4150-8a69-ecd6f2a3b948">

          * A kotlin class doesn't know how to interact with my Android app, where to save data etc, so it needs access to a context object passing in.
        <img width="547" alt="image" src="https://github.com/lauravoineag/MobileAndroidDeveloper/assets/77536595/2c0ac4d0-7250-4d67-9801-baec0e54e412">

-         * The middle man between your app and other components.
          * It's brigde between Android apps and the rest of Android Operating system.
          * It provides context for your app to operate within the larger scope of whole Android Operating System.
          * Your app needs to communicate to other system/components or other apps(eg get access to resources- images,unlocalised strings you need access to context) another eg(DB or preferences)